pjmagee/pjmagee.github.io/stuff.md

 As computer scientists, software developers, programmers, web designers, what ever you are, we all walk a different path.
 The tech industry is so big there are things we likely wont touch.

 This is a list of things I have touched, in no particular order of experience or use, it could simply be modifying a file, or having something installed on my machine.
+I have bolded some things I'm using on a regular basis.

 This list was inspired by [Scott Hansleman's list of tools](https://www.hanselman.com/tools/).

 # Languages / DSL

-* C# v8.0 (BETA)
+* **C#** v8.0 (BETA)
 * C++
 * C
 * ASM
-* C# IL
+* IL
 * Javascript
 * Java
 * Python